In This Topic

 You can easily find USDA Choice beef rib roasts at better supermarkets and membership warehouse stores.
 It’s a very good choice for grilling or barbecuing—tender, with a good amount of marbling, and reasonably priced.

 If you can find it, and if your budget allows for it, splurge on a USDA Prime beef rib roast.
 It’s the best of the best, with superior tenderness, marbling, and flavor.
 You’ll find it at high-end butcher shops, gourmet supermarkets, and sometimes at membership warehouse stores.

 Because USDA Select roasts have even less marbling than USDA Choice, they’re more likely to seem tough and less juicy after cooking.
 Seek out USDA Choice instead—you’ll be glad you did.

-Look for the USDA Prime or USDA Choice shield on the package, as shown Photos 4-5.
+Look for the USDA Prime or USDA Choice shield on the package, as shown in these photos.

 Historically, the term prime rib has been used to describe beef rib roast of any quality grade.
 The USDA does not require that beef rib roast come from USDA Prime grade beef.

 Some people prefer a beef rib roast cut from ribs 10-12 (closest to the short loin) because it offers more lean meat and fewer large areas of fat.
 This roast is called the small end or first cut.

 Other folks like a roast from ribs 6-8 (closest to the shoulder).
 This is called the large end.
 People choose this cut because it contains more fat, more flavor, and more of the spinalis dorsi or ribeye cap—that super-tender, fat-marbled layer on the outer edge of the roast.

 Beside the amount of lean vs. fat, you can tell the difference between these two roasts by comparing the length of their bones.
 A small-end roast has longer rib bones than a large-end roast.